Message interface between core and shell

 The interface is message based, and uses serialization to pass data back and forth.
 The core exports the types for all the data so that it can be used and created on the shell side with safety.

 An Event can be passed in directly, as-is.
 Processing of Effects is a little more complicated, because the core needs to be able to pair the outcomes of the effects with the original capability call, so it can return them to the right caller.
-To do that, effects are wrapped in a Request, which tags them with a UUID.
-To respond, the same UUID needs to be passed back in.
+To do that, effects are wrapped in a Request, which tags them with an Id.
+To respond, the same Id needs to be passed back in.

 Requests from the core are emitted serialized, and need to be deserialized first.
 Both events and effect outputs need to be serialized before being passed back to the core.